-Halton Mill is the last Mill remaining out of a series of water powered mills which stood on the bank of the River Lune at Halton for centuries.
+Halton Mill (formerly Middle Mill) is the last mill remaining out of a series of water powered mills which stood on the bank of the River Lune at Halton for centuries.
 The first recorded mills on this site were ones milling corn in the 13th century.
 In the following centuries the area became a centre of the iron industry.
 Gradually more mills were built until they stretched over half a mile of riverside, manufacturing cotton, coconut matting and finally oil cloth.
 With the outbreak of the Second World War the mills became barracks and army stores.
 When peace came the mills were gradually turned over to small manufacturing including cloth printing, carpet making, pottery manufacture, animal feed milling, chemical processing and precision engineering.

 Aircraft and elephants